Complex-Systems-Design/process-miner/README.md

 ## 1) Introduction
 ### 1.1 Project Description
-The main goal of this project is to develop a tool (in the form of a webapp) to transform robotic raw data (aka. low-level events) - such as position, velocity, or status information - into meaningful events (aka. high-level events) that support informed decision-making in robotic applications.
+The main goal of this project is to develop a tool (in the form of a webapp) to transform robotic raw sensor data (aka. low-level events) - such as position, velocity, or status information - into meaningful events (aka. high-level events) that support informed decision-making in robotic applications.

 The project leverages the TALE (Tag-Based Multi-Perspective Methodology) dataset, specifically designed for robotic smart agriculture scenarios.